cuducos/findaconf/README.md

 ### Step-by-step installation with Vagrant

-The `Vagrant.sh` file is our provision file and it does a lot of the job for you: installs everything your virtual machine needs, creates and migrates the databases, installs project dependencies, and creates the basic environment variables to get the server running.
-However you still need to make further changes in the `.env` file such as setting your API credentials.

 1. Clone the repository and step in its directory: `$ git clone git@github.com:cuducos/findaconf.git && cd findaconf`
 1. Start create, provision and log into your virtual machine: `$ vagrant up && vagrant ssh`
 1. Go to the application directory: `$ cd /vagrant`